plantanapp/documentation/docs/workflows.md

 ### `Cloning Workflows`

-In the event there is an existing workflow that has logic close to what is needed in a new workflow, it can be duplicated and then edited to implement the new logic needed.
+A workflow can be duplicated and edited if there is an existing workflow that has logic similar to what is needed in a new workflow.
 In the main Workflow list, at the end of the row where the Workflow buttons are located, the last button (when hovered, the tooltip label is **'Duplicate'**) will immediately create a new workflow named with the name of the duplicated workflow appended with **'Copy'** (e.g. 'Send Email to User Copy').
 If the same (original) workflow is duplicated again, the name will have **'Copy 2'** appended.
 The number will increment again as many times as the original workflow is duplicated.

-After duplicating a workflow, it will have exactly the same **Input Parameters**, **Process Flow**, and **Output Parameters** as the original workflow and will function the same.
+After cloning a workflow, it will have exactly the same **Input Parameters**, **Process Flow**, and **Output Parameters** as the original workflow and will function the same.
 It should be edited to create a new process with the desired outcome and renamed appropriately.

 ## `UI Logic`